 Do you have foresight?
-Given your current situation are you able to predict where your life would be in ten years?
+Given your current situation, are you able to predict where your life would be in ten years?
 It is eerie how the vision of the future unfolds clearly before my eyes.
 It makes me believe even more that life is not random.
-It moves in a neat straight path, unbending and sometimes unforgiving.
+It moves in a neat, straight path, unbending and sometimes unforgiving.
 I am tempted to throw physics in the equation again.
 Please don’t roll your eyes, I know I talk about that a lot.
-It just that the universe is so completely precise in all the laws that governs it.
+It just that the universe is so exact in all the laws that govern it.
 It can be very stifling.

 There are times my mind would open up.
-I am able to calculate human nature plus a given situation equals the inevitable result.
-Older wiser people will say, oh that is just what we call experience.
-Human actions and its consequences always fall into some kind of pattern that makes it easy to predict the outcome.
+I can calculate human nature, plus a given situation equals the inevitable result.
+Older wiser people will say, oh, that is just what we call experience.
+Human actions and their consequences always fall into some kind of pattern that makes it easy to predict the outcome.
 I guess so.
 Still, I find that fascinating and terrifying at the same time.
 Rebels of the rigid rules of life always end up defeated in the end.
 There is no way to cheat the system.

-If you insists on being stubborn, life has a way of teaching you a hard lesson that you will never forget with a lifetime of consequences.
-Like what happened to the marriages of two my closests male friends. ( We are also related to each other.)
-JD and MD are both very good looking, athletic, very tall (5’11 and 6ft), intelligent and warm hearted young men.
+If you insist on being stubborn, life has a way of teaching you a hard lesson that you will never forget with a lifetime of consequences.
+Like what happened to the marriages of two of my closest male friends. ( We are also related to each other.)
+JD and MD are both very good looking, athletic, very tall (5’11 and 6ft), intelligent and warm-hearted young men.
 A perfect catch for any woman who is looking for an ideal mate.
 But whose hardheadedness led their married lives in the crapper.

 MD suffered from a white knight syndrome and Mrs. MD was a damsel in distress.
 She was an adopted child suffocating under the rigid upbringing of her overbearing mother.
 Before they met MD was planning to work in the US.
 He was waiting for an offer from a big IT company.
 Meanwhile Mrs.MD’s mother wanted Mrs. MD to marry a rich businessman of her choice.
 When they met, MD made no secret of his plans of going to America.
 When he proposed, Mrs.MD suddenly found a way to escape the clutches of her mother.
 But of course MD didn’t see it that way.
 They were in love and he needed to rescue her from the loveless marriage her mother was forcing her to commit to.

-Mrs. MD bided her time until they went to the US.
+Mrs MD bided her time until they went to the US.
 She was the dutiful and compliant wife for two years until the offer which MD was waiting for came.
-Family and friends warned MD even before he proposed about what they think of Mrs. MD but when one is in love, one does not listen to logic.
+Family and friends warned MD even before he proposed about what they think of Mrs MD, but when one is in love, one does not listen to logic.
 They feel misunderstood.
 It is them against the world.
-Even though it was so obvious to everyone who saw them together.
-So nobody was surprised with what happened to their marriage just a few months after they reached the US.
-Mrs. MD left him for another man.
+Even though it was so apparent to everyone, who saw them together.
+So nobody was surprised by what happened to their marriage just a few months after they reached the US.
+Mrs MD left him for another man.

 He likes women who are modern and edgy.
 He met one in a bar.
 She grew up from a more advance country and has a very liberal attitude in life compared to the usual women he meets.
-She was nice and I liked her despite her shameless display of vanity.
-After a few months of seeing them together I believed they were really in love.
+She was lovely and I liked her despite her shameless display of vanity.
+After a few months of seeing them together, I believed they were really in love.

-After a year of dating when he told me he proposed to her I got the same feeling of doom I felt in MD’s wedding.
+After a year of dating, when he told me he proposed to her I got the same feeling of doom, I felt in MD’s wedding.
 But I dismissed it.
 Nobody listens anyway.
-I did remind him that although he was earning very well he was not a millionaire.
+I did remind him that although he was earning very well, he was not a millionaire.
 He was very sure she will adjust her lifestyle for him because they were deeply in love.
 But that nagging feeling did not leave me.
 I saw right then how his life with this woman would end up.
-The more time I spent with them the clearer I saw the end of line where his choices were leading him.
+The more time I spent with them, the clearer I saw the end of the line where his choices were leading him.
 His marriage ended up in a divorce and him buried in debt.

 I’ve made plenty of mistakes myself even when I could see very clearly what the consequences of my actions would bring.
 Still, I ignored it many times, crossing my finger, hoping the universe would bend its rules especially for me.
 But it never did.
 Not even once.